pnnl/tesp/README.md

-TESP includes two co-simulation frameworks, FNCS and HELICS, along with several federates: GridLAB-D, EnergyPlus v9.3, AMES/PSST, OpenDSSCmd, PYPOWER and ns-3 (both debug and optimized builds).
+TESP includes two co-simulation frameworks, FNCS and HELICS, along with several federates: GridLAB-D, EnergyPlus v9.3, AMES/PSST, OpenDSSCmd, PYPOWER and ns-3 (optimized build with logging enabled).
 The Octave 5.2+ deployment of MATPOWER/MOST v7.1 is supported, but must be installed separately.
 TESP comes with several test cases, including the NIST TE Challenge 2, the SGIP use case 1, and an